5 min read

 My 7-step process gives you a structured and data-driven approach to strategic sourcing.
 It helps you make informed decisions and develop sustainable supplier relationships.

 It is important to do things in the right order.
-I recommend starting by building a foundation in Category Strategy and only then moving on to the actual sourcing activities.
+I recommend starting by building a foundation in category strategy and only then moving on to the actual sourcing activities.

 Keep in mind the connections between Strategic Sourcing and Category Management are deep and multi-faceted.
 In this process, we take the perspective of a single sourcing project, in the form of something you can imagine as “Category Management Lite.”
 If you want to see a broader perspective, you can read up on the category management framework.